wacncontent/CustomizeTool/addCommentOutput/articles/traffic-manager/disable-enable-or-delete-a-profile.md

 # Disable, Enable, or Delete a Profile

 You can disable an existing Traffic Manager profile so that it will not refer user requests to its configured endpoints.
 When you disable a Traffic Manager profile, the profile itself and the information contained in the profile will remain intact and can be edited in the Traffic Manager interface.
 When you want to re-enable the profile, you can easily do so in the Azure Management Portal and referrals will resume.
-When you create a Traffic Manager profile in the Azure Management Portal, <!-- deleted by customization itâs --><!-- keep by customization: begin --> it's <!-- keep by customization: end --> automatically enabled.
+When you create a Traffic Manager profile in the Azure Management Portal, it's automatically enabled.

 ## To disable a profile